 7. The primary MCData content server informs the media storage client if the file is successfully removed.

 Editor's note: It is FFS if and how the recipients of the file URL need to be notified if the file is no longer available to be downloaded

+NOTE 2: Network resources via Rx interface is not used for this procedure.

 * * * * Sixth change* * * *